Customers' information needs

 To explore how TfL's website should develop in the light of specific responses to TfL's website and changing consumer use of digital media in general (August 2012)

-To understand who uses the @TfLTrafficNews Twitter feed, when, where and how, and what impact it has on TfL's reputation.
+To understand who used the TfLTrafficNews Twitter feed (now closed) when, where and how, and what impact it had on TfL's reputation.
 (July 2012)